-I have mentored seven UW undergraduate students and three high school students in the Nance Lab.
+I have mentored 14 undergraduate students and three high school students at UW and Penn.
 My students have won fellowships and presented at national conferences.

-I serve on the board of UW Engage Science, a science communication-focused organization.
+I served on the board of UW Engage Science, a science communication-focused organization.
 I am passionate about information design and am always innovating my slide and poster visuals!

 TEACHING & TUTORING

-I have been an independent tutor for the past four years, working with more than 16 Seattle high school students in advanced math and science.
-In addition, I was a teaching assistant for two chemical engineering courses and am developing a curriculum for a new UW course.
+I was an independent tutor between 2017-2021, working with more than 16 Seattle high school students in advanced math and science.
+In addition, I was a teaching assistant for two chemical engineering courses and currently tutor high schoolers in research through the Polygence program.

 I have been active in science and engineering outreach to elementary, middle, and high school students through my department and college events.
 Favorite activities include making homemade caviar and magnetic nanoparticles!